cengc13/ml-hea-corrosion-code-data/README.md

-# ml-hea-corrosion-code
+# ml-hea-corrosion-code-data
-Scripts and notebooks for "machine learning accelerated discovery of corrosion-resistant high-entropy alloys".
+Data, and code for "machine learning accelerated discovery of corrosion-resistant high-entropy alloys".

 - "single-phase-HEA" includes files for the machine learning models used to predict single-phase formability of high-entropy alloys.